MMSc-GHD Students and Alumni

 - Bailor Barrie, MD, MMSc '16 had his research featured in a Harvard Gazette article on the Ebola pandemic titled "Lessons from a Pandemic."
 Bailor Barrie conducted ethnographic research with Ebola survivors and is writing a thesis based on his research, advised by mentors Eugene Richardson, MD, PhD and Paul Farmer, MD, PhD.

-- Martha Vega, MD, candidate for MMSc-GHD in 2017, gave an invited "Quick Shot Presentation" as part of the the 11th Annual Academic Surgical Congress held on February 2-4, 2016 in Jacksonville, FL.
+- Martha Vega, MD, MMSc '17, gave an invited "Quick Shot Presentation" as part of the the 11th Annual Academic Surgical Congress held on February 2-4, 2016 in Jacksonville, FL.
 Her talk, "Comparing access to surgical care between Sweden and Zambia using geospatial mapping tools" presented on Thursday February 4, 2016 between 1:30 and 3:00pm is based on a paper written by Dr. Vega and others (noted below) who are affiliated with the Program In Global Surgery And Social Change, Harvard Medical School,Department Of Global Health And Social Medicine, Boston, MA.

 Abstract Title: Comparing access to surgical care between Sweden and Zambia using geospatial mapping tools